JMRI/JMRI/scripts/HOWTO-distribution.md

 ```

 ================================================================================
 ## Create the Next Milestone and Release Note

+This section describes in detail the process for creating the release note for a test release.
+For a production release, you will instead (1) copy the previous production release to make the new production release note (2) update the number, date, etc throughout (3) merge together the changes from all the preceeding test releases and (4) manually update the warnings section.

 - Create a [new milestone](https://github.com/JMRI/JMRI/milestones) with the _next_ release number, dated the 2nd Saturday of the month (might be already there, we've been posting them a few in advance)